0xAX/linux-insides/Theory/linux-theory-2.md

 Executable and Linkable Format
 ================================================================================

 ELF (Executable and Linkable Format) is a standard file format for executable files, object code, shared libraries and core dumps.
 Linux and many UNIX-like operating systems use this format.
-Let's look at the structure of the ELF-64 Object File Format and some definitions in the linux kernel source code which related with it.
+Let's look at the structure of the ELF-64 Object File Format and some definitions in the Linux kernel source code which related with it.

 An ELF object file consists of the following parts: